emirbuckun/CS50-Problems/Problem10 (Final Project)/proposal/README.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A web-based application that lets you calculate your BMI (Body Mass Index), TDEE, Body Fat and there are 2 modul in these app namely design exercise program and exercise suggestions.
+A web-based application that lets you calculate your BMI (Body Mass Index), TDEE, Body Fat.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?